Birkbeck/sdp-sp3-2021-repo-code/README.md

 ------

-+ dd-mmm - various help sessions.
-Those with "consolidation" on the end are exactly that, the Java consolidation classes.
++ Consolidation - The Java "refresher" sessions.
 + DI - dependency injection examples from class including the `HelloWorld` set of examples
 + Week-Three-Examples
 + Week-Two-Examples